• Aboriginal and Torres Strait Islander Health Performance Framework

 Labour and birth

-This section looks at key aspects of the labour and birthing process, including the onset of labour, place of birth, method of birth, Robson classification of caesarean sections, analgesia and anaesthesia administration, presentation and perineal status.
+This section looks at key aspects of the labour and birthing process, including the onset of labour, place of birth, method of birth, Robson classification of caesarean sections, analgesia and anaesthesia administration, presentation, perineal status and mother’s hospital length of stay.

 Place of birth